-The best deal you'll get in this whole guide comes with the Hills Science dog food.
+The best deal you'll get in this whole guide comes with the Hills Science Dog Food.
 You're able to order your dog food for just over a single dollar per every pound!

 When you're looking at an already overpriced market (specialized dog food), you should be expecting to pay a premium for the product you want.
-However, with this specific type of dog food, you'll be letting your dog eat like a king while paying very little for the food he/she can eat.
+However, with this specific type of dog food, you'll be letting your dog eat like a king while paying very little for the food he can eat.

 Even if your dog isn't allergic to anything, this is a great dog food to get.
-Not only from the simple proteins and selective ingredients put into the product itself but for the price you'll get!
+Not only from the pure proteins and selective ingredients put into the product itself but for the price you'll get!

 Best Known Brand in our Guide

 Out of everything on the whole list, Purina Pro Sensitive Skin & Dog Food by Purina is the largest brand to have made the cut in our guide.
 By no means am I saying that their product is superior to the rest, but when you buy from Purina, you'll be sure that there's a standard they'd met before making their dog food.